 Tucked between Table Mountain and the Atlantic Ocean, Cape Town visitors are spoiled with fantastic sites, white sand beaches, world class food and renowned wine – set in centuries of multicultural history

-The ‘Mother City’ as it is affectionately known, Cape Town is oldest city in all of South Africa and one of the most beautiful cities in the entire world.
-Dominated by the iconic Table Mountain, Cape Town offers its visitors a unique mix of historical sites, top notch beaches, great food and unrivaled natural scenery for a large metro.
+The ‘Mother City’ as it is affectionately known, Cape Town is the oldest city in all of South Africa and one of the most beautiful cities in the entire world.
+Dominated by the iconic Table Mountain, Cape Town offers its visitors a unique mix of historical sites, top-notch beaches, great food and unrivaled natural scenery for a large metro.
 It’s also a good base for exploring the surrounding Winelands, where award winning wine has been made for hundreds of years as well as rugged Cape Point to the south, where ships have been rounding their way to the Far East for centuries.

 Cape Town was founded in 1652 by Dutchmen Jan van Riebeeck as the supply station for the Dutch East India Company’s ships that were headed for the Far East.
 Throughout the years, Dutch, French, Muslim, English and African influences – have created a highly multicultural city.
 Cape Town is the legislative capital of South Africa and the old Cape Dutch influence is still evident in the unique architecture and the Afrikaans, which is still widely spoken throughout the province.

 Today’s Cape Town is a prime destination for visitors from around the world and a symbol of tolerance.
-The people are friendly and the city sits in sharp contrast to the hustle and bustle vibe of Johannesburg with Cape Town’s laid back and relaxed atmosphere.
-I had the privilege of spending 4 days in Cape Town during October, when the weather is comfortably warm and the days getting longer and longer.
+The people are friendly and the city sits in sharp contrast to the hustle and bustle vibe of Johannesburg with Cape Town’s laid-back and relaxed atmosphere.
+I had the privilege of spending 4 days in Cape Town during October when the weather is comfortably warm and the days getting longer and longer.
 You can’t go wrong with a visit to the Mother City and I hope this Cape Town travel guide will help you plan a memorable visit.

 What’s Included in this 4 Days in Cape Town Itinerary?